 There is nothing unusual about this requirement.
 The IRS has (and should have) the power to call “BS!”
 Otherwise, you could never file tax returns, check the “yes” box, and make a clean getaway without ever paying the tax that you owe.

-What is unusual is the draconian penalty risk.
+unusual is the draconian penalty risk.
 To pass the certification test, you answered “yes” to the magic question at the bottom of page 2 of Form 8854.
 The IRS challenges you to prove this is true, by way of an audit.
 If you fail, you are a covered expatriate.

 Note the critical distinction in the downside risk.
 Here’s an example: